 RBC Assistant Conductor

-Naomi holds degrees in mathematics and philosophy from Yale College, in piano performance from the Yale School of Music and Université de Montréal, and is completing a PhD in musicology at Cambridge University as a Gates Cambridge Scholar.
+Naomi holds a PhD from the University of Cambridge, where she was a Gates Cambridge Scholar.
+She has also studied mathematics, philosophy, and music at Yale College, the Yale School of Music, and Université de Montréal.
 Her formative training before university took place at the Vancouver Academy of Music.
-She is grateful to generous support over the years from the Canada Council for the Arts, Help Musicians UK, and the BC Arts Council.
+She acknowledges generous support over the years from the Manitoba Arts Council, Canada Council for the Arts, Help Musicians UK, and the BC Arts Council.